ChaplinG/data-engineering-bootcamp/README.md

 2. Database Exploration
 3. Airflow setup on AWS with EC2 and Ubuntu
 4. Snowflake Structure
-5. Creating the DAG and loading data into the Stage area
+5. Creating a DAG and loading data into the Stage area
+6. Data transformation with dbt and analytical layer construction

 Tools and Technologies